fables-tales/kata-chop/notes.md

 This seems to pass all the tests.
 As a matter of course I noted that the calculation to compute the midpoint of the high and low values is now duplicated, so I pulled it out into it's own method and ran the tests again.

+It's worth noting that whilst we had roughly the same number of errors today as yesterday, it took me a lot less time to actually come up with something that I thought I could run that would be roughly correct.
+This is partly due to having thought about today's solution in 'down' time yesterday, and having yesterday's solution open on my computer whilst implementing this solution.